General contact: email@example.com

 An Australian national, Emily joined the Directorate for Education and Skills in 2003 and has worked on a number of different projects since then.
 She joined the TALIS team in September 2015 and provides administrative support, maintains the project website and communications tools, and assists with publications.
 Before joining the TALIS team, Emily worked on the OECD Higher Education Programme (IMHE) for several years.
 Emily has a Bachelor of Arts in English and Ancient History from the University of Queensland and a Graduate Diploma in Library Science from the Queensland University of Technology.

 Tel: +(33) 1 45 24 92 24

 Florence is a French national, who joined the TALIS team in May 2016.
 She migrated from her native France to Canada, where she obtained an MA in English and French Literature Université de Sherbrooke, Quebec.
 She then worked for several years with the Canadian Government and the House of Commons as a writer and, in parallel, translated English-speaking Canadian Authors into French.
 Upon her return to France, she worked for the Permanent Canadian Delegation to UNESCO, where she was in charge of organising meetings and events and acted as a Public Relations Programme Officer.
 Before joining the OECD, Florence also worked as an English Teacher at primary level and a free-lance Translator (English/French).
-Florence has been at the OECD for over 2 years and was previously part of the Global Relations Secretariat, in the South East Europe Division.
-She will also work with other projects in the Directorate for Education and Skills.
+Florence previously worked in the Global Relations Secretariat, in the South East Europe Division.
+She will also work with other projects in the Early Childhood and Schools Division of the Directorate for Education and Skills.